No Agenda: No Agenda Social

-No Agenda Social serves as the flagship social media platform for the show.
-A goal of this platform is to avoid the censorship, restrictions, and rules found on many "Big Tech" social media platforms.
-It runs Mastodon software and is connected to a network of distributed social media platforms known as the Fediverse.
-The show hosts are active on the platform, as are numerous listeners and fans of the show.
+No Agenda Social served as the flagship social media platform for the show until early 2024 when it was closed down.
+A goal of this platform was to avoid the censorship, restrictions, and rules found on many "Big Tech" social media platforms.
+It ran Mastodon software and was connected to a network of distributed social media platforms known as the Fediverse.